 No extraterritorial demands

 Verizon provides cloud computing and data storage services to business customers around the world, including many non-U.S. customers in data centers outside the United States.
 In our prior reports, we advised that we had not received any demands from the United States government for data stored in other countries for the periods covered in those reports.
-Likewise, we did not receive any demands in the United States for data stored in other countries in the first half of 2018.
+Likewise, we did not receive any demands from the United States government for data stored in other countries in the second half of 2018.
 Nor do we anticipate that we will receive such a demand going forward.

 On occasion, we are required by government orders, regulations or other legal requirements to block access to specified websites.
 To be clear, these are requests to block access to a website, not a request to remove user content; again, we did not receive a request from any government to remove user content in this reporting period.
 While we have not received blocking demands in the United States, we have received such demands in a handful of other countries.
 Generally, the blocking demands are issued because the websites are contrary to laws in those countries relating to child pornography, online gambling or copyright.